Christ-Mind-Teachings/cmi-jsb/_til/chap05.md

-instructions herein given; for I will soon bring to your consciousness a Light that will illumine the deepest recesses of your mind and drive away all the clouds of human misconceptions, ideas and opinions that now darken your intellect, -- if you read on and strive earnestly to comprehend My Meaning.
+instructions herein given; for I will soon bring to your consciousness a Light that will illumine the deepest recesses of your mind and drive away all the clouds of human misconceptions, ideas and opinions that now darken your intellect, &ndash; if you read on and strive earnestly to comprehend My Meaning.

 So listen carefully.